Burger King Trolls Donald Trump Over Fast Food ‘Hamberder’ Tweet

 — Peter Sagal (@petersagal) January 15, 2019

 And Trump’s fast food dinner is coming under fire for more than just his spelling errors.
-The President has received extensive criticism for lying about the number of hamburgers served during the dinner at the White House.
+The president has received extensive criticism for lying about the number of hamburgers served during the dinner at the White House.
 Although he originally stated that there were 300 hamburgers on hand for the players, he later asserted that there were about 1,000.

-Critics were quick to point out that by the President’s own count, the numbers just don’t add up.
+Critics were quick to point out that by the president’s own count, the numbers just don’t add up.
 According to Sports Illustrated, if there really were 1,000 burgers and all of them were consumed during the dinner, it would average out to about 10 burgers per person — and that doesn’t include the French fries, salad, and pizza that were also available at the dinner.

-Trump has not commented on either the ‘hamberder’ incident or the changing number of hamburgers served.
-When the ‘hamberder’ Tweet was deleted and reposted with the correct spelling, the inflated number of burgers eaten remained the same.
+Trump has not commented on either the “hamberder” incident or the changing number of hamburgers served.
+When the “hamberder” tweet was deleted and reposted with the correct spelling, the inflated number of burgers eaten remained the same.